authgear/authgear-server/docs/specs/account-management-api.md

 ## Manage identifications

-### Add an OAuth provider account, with authorization code flow
+### Start adding an OAuth provider account, with authorization code flow

 > This endpoint is considered as advanced.
 It is assumed that you are capable of
 > receiving OAuth callback via `redirect_uri`.

-`POST /api/v2/account/identification`
+`POST /api/v1/account/identification`

 Request